The 1990s

 Quite a bit of time was spent touring round Europe, mostly Germany, including an amazing month in Vienna as the snow melted.

-Through a very complicated story involving the early Internet, Richard ended-up working for High End Systems for a while, and travelled from the USA πΊπΈ to the Ukraine πΊπ¦
+Through a very complicated story involving the early Internet, Richard ended-up working for High End Systems for a while, travelling everywhere from the USA 🇺🇸 to the Ukraine 🇺🇦

-- Towards the end of that seminal first decade, the opportuntiy arose - thanks to a very opportune random cup of tea at the fabulous Spot Co - to make the bold leap into Television Production.
-Starting with LDs Chris Rigby & Oli Richards on The Pepsi Chart Show (C5) & at MTV Studios in Camden, things expanded to include the very delliberatly chaotically only half rehearsed - but a sememeorable - SM:TV/CD:UK (ITV).
+Towards the end of that seminal first decade, the opportunity arose - thanks a random cup of tea at the fabulous infamous 53 Northfields Road where the infamous fabulous Spot Co and Flying Pig Systems were based - to make the leap into Television Production.

-There’s many moemnts from that show that have been lovingly recovered from old VHS recordings and put on YouTube.
-One histoiric moment though was one everyone involved in wish had stayed dumped in the bin of history and forgotten about though : Britney Spear’s UK TV Debut. [^2] -
+There’s many moments from that show that have been lovingly recovered from old VHS recordings and put on YouTube.
+One historic moment though was one that everyone involved in wishes had stayed firmly dumped and forgotten about in the bin of history : Britney Spears’ UK TV Debut. [^2] -

 On the 5th stage that was impossible to make look good, got scrapped at end of 1st series thankfully.